 Volunteer workdays help keep our natural areas clear of garbage and invasive plants.
 They're held on the fourth Saturday of the month from 9 a.m. to noon.
 Closed-toe shoes are required, and long pants and long sleeves are suggested.
 Volunteers are encouraged to bring their own gloves, hats, sunscreen, insect repellent, and drinking water.
 Ages 13 to 17 must have a parent or guardian's signature on the registration form prior to participating.
 Volunteers under the age of 13 may participate, but only if accompanied by a parent or guardian.
 High school students can use the hours from these workdays toward their required community service hours.
 Check the volunteer Web page for the latest workday registration form.
 Preregister by calling Quiet Waters Park at 954-357-5100.

-Nature at Night Hikes: These naturalist-led hikes awaken and explore participants' senses as the host site reveals its distinctive night life.
-Offered on Saturday evenings on September 13 and December 13, from 7 to 8 p.m.
+These naturalist-led hikes awaken and explore participants' senses as the host site reveals its distinctive night life.
 Sturdy shoes are recommended.
 For all ages.
-The fee is $5/person.
-Preregistration and prepayment are required by calling Quiet Waters Park at 954-357-5100.
+The fee is $5 per person.
+Preregistration and prepayment are required by calling Quiet Waters Park at 954-357-5100, or .

-School Groups: This 21.1-acre natural area abounds with learning opportunities for students of all ages.
-From outdoor laboratory experiments to group learning exercises, we can ensure that students reveive the information they need while having a fun experience.
+This 21.1-acre natural area abounds with learning opportunities for students of all ages.
+From outdoor laboratory experiments to group-learning exercises, we can ensure that students receive the information they need while having a fun experience.
 Call Quiet Waters Park at 954-357-5100 for additional details.